swiftlang/swift/docs/TypeChecker.rst

 Solving the constraint systems generated by the Swift language can, in the worst case, require exponential time.
-Even the class Hindley-Milner type inference algorithm requires exponential type, and the Swift type system introduces additional complications, especially overload resolution.
+Even the class Hindley-Milner type inference algorithm requires exponential time, and the Swift type system introduces additional complications, especially overload resolution.
 However, the problem size for any particular expression is still fairly small, and the constraint solver can employ